tdwg/website/conferences/2023/instructions-for-editors/index.md

 ## Understanding flags

 ARPHA provides flags to editors to track the progress of an abstract during the review process.
 Editors have access to setting flags only when they have control over the abstract in the “in pre-submission review” stage.
+Be sure you understand the difference between using flags and clicking buttons with similarly sounding names (and greater consequences if used in error).
 Note that authors cannot see these flags.

 ### Flags used during preliminary assessment